kubazamyslewski/Nurikabe/README.md

 #Nurikabe

-My implementation of Nurikabe made for academic project
+Implementation of Nurikabe made in a 4-person group